by Jessica Denson, Communications Director

 That’s my dad, Jim Denson, on the phone railing about his doctor’s office.
 His primary-care physician of 30 years recently passed away and several of his others doctors retired, so he’s having to work with new doctors—some of whom are offering him telehealth options for his appointments.

 My dad used to work in health care helping physical therapy patients, but about 25 years ago, he was diagnosed with dystonia with dyskinesia.
 Don’t worry—we didn’t know what it was either, so I’ll explain.

 Essentially, they are movement disorders.
 Dystonia is sustained muscle contractions that can be very painful and dyskinesia is a type of muscle twisting that was brought on by some of the drugs he was prescribed early on in his treatments and diagnosis.
 Both are usually associated with Parkinson’s patients, but my dad doesn’t have that.

 He does, however, rely on multiple doctors to help manage his pain and treatments.
-My father (pictured left with my sister, Jennifer, and me) has had several brain surgeries, been put on countless medications, and must get shots in his eyelids to relax the muscles just so he can keep them open.
+My father has had several brain surgeries, been put on countless medications, and must get shots in his eyelids to relax the muscles just so he can keep them open.

 The point is—he needs to access doctors who understand his disease.
 Right now, because of COVID-19 and new approaches to healthcare, that’s tougher than ever before, especially for some older Americans.

 “I’m 68 years old.
 These smart phones didn’t come out until I was in my 50s,” he said over the phone.
 “I remember your mom gave your sister a computer and we had to actually program that thing.
 It was so confusing.
 That’s the first time I really remember having a computer around.”